RevenueHunt/docs/docs/how-to-guides/send-result-emails.md

     !!! note

         SMTP stands for Simple Mail Transfer Protocol.
-SMTP is a connection protocol that enables third-party apps (e.g. Shop Quiz) to send emails through your email server.
+SMTP is a connection protocol that enables third-party apps (e.g. RevenueHunt) to send emails through your email server.

-        When you connect the Shop Quiz: Product Recommendation Quiz app to your SMTP Server, the notification emails to admin will be sent from your email account.
+        When you connect the RevenueHunt app to your SMTP Server, the notification emails to admin will be sent from your email account.

         <b>If you're unsure what credentials to use, check your email provider's documentation (look for "SMTP") or contact their customer support.</b>